magento/devdocs/guides/v2.0/howdoi/checkout/checkout_form.md

 ---
 ## What's in this topic

-This topic describes how to add a custom input form to the Checkout page.
+This topic describes how to add a custom input form (implemented as a UI component) to the Checkout page.

-<p class="q">should this form be a UI component?
-Would a link to the Form component be appropriate http://devdocs.magento.com/guides/v2.0/ui-components/ui-form.html?</p>
+Most of the elements, including the default forms on the Checkout page are implemented as UI components.
+And our recommendation is your custom form to be a UI component, extending the default [Magento_Ui/js/form/form]({{site.mage2000url}}app/code/Magento/Ui/view/base/web/js/form/form.js) component.

+## Overview

 Magento provides ability to add a custom form to any of the checkout steps: Shipping Information, Review and Payment Information, or custom.
-In order to add a custom form developer has to follow the following steps:
+In order to add a custom form that is a UI component, take the following steps:

 1. [Create the JS implementation of the form UI component] (#component)
 2. [Create the knockout.js HTML template for rendering the form] (#template)